-The Winton Exoplanet Fellowship Programme provides opportunities for exceptional recent doctoral scientists to conduct novel theoretical and observational research into planetary astronomy.
-The fellowship programme supports postdoctoral fellows working on the detection and characterisation of exoplanets, with the goal of advancing our fundamental understanding of their formation, structure, and potential habitability.
+The Winton Exoplanet Fellowship Programme supports gifted postdoctoral scientific researchers who are working on the detection and characterisation of exoplanets – planets beyond our solar system that orbit stars.
+The goal of the fellowship is to advance our fundamental understanding of their formation, structure, and potential habitability.

-The fellowship programme recognises early-career researchers of significant potential and provides them with the opportunity to conduct independent research that will establish them in positions of distinction and leadership in the field, and which will be disseminated in academic and other publications.
-Successful postdoctoral fellows are expected to carry out an ambitious, coherent research programme in the field of planetary astronomy.
+The fellowship programme recognises accomplished scientists in the early stage of their career and provides them with the opportunity to conduct independent research that could establish them as future leaders in their field.
+Successful postdoctoral fellows are expected to carry out an ambitious, coherent research programme.

 Each recipient will receive a three-year grant of up to £220k to cover salary, benefits and discretionary spending (e.g. travel).